cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 input's validity.
 Therefore, to decide if an input is valid, the Aggregators will run the query-generation algorithm locally, exchange verifier shares, combine them to recover the verifier message, and run the decision algorithm.

+The query-generation algorithm includes a parameter `num_shares` that specifies the number of shares of the input and proof that were generated.
+If these data are not secret shared, then `num_shares == 1`.
+This parameter is useful for certain FLP constructions.
+For example, the FLP in {{flp-generic}} is defined in terms of an arithmetic circuit; when the circuit contains constants, it is sometimes necessary to normalize those constants to ensure that the circuit's output, when run on a valid input, is the same regardless of the nuber of shares.

 An FLP is executed by the prover and verifier as follows: